Skip to main content

 Your supply of breast milk is established in the early weeks of your baby's life.
 This works by supply and demand.
 The more you breastfeed, the more milk your body produces.
 This is why it is important not to miss a breastfeed in the first month.

 During this time, your baby will be feeding very often.
-It may be difficult for you to predict when your baby will need their next feed.
+It may be difficult for you to predict when they will need their next feed.

 It’s best to avoid drinking alcohol in the first month.
-This is because your baby could need another feed while there is still alcohol in your system.
+This is because your baby may need another feed while there is still alcohol in your system.

 Expressing breast milk in the first month